On junctures of dance, diaspora and critical questions

 It might be useful to mention, that Sri Lanka and India share their cultural and religious practices - their histories are deeply connected.
 Indeed many of the Sri Lankan cultural practices are of course unique to the island, but to seperate it entirely in the name of a separate nationhood, might protect their differences, but harms what they share.
 Bharatanatyam is said to have originated in the South of India.
 The Sri Lankan Tamil people share their cultural practices with Indian Tamils (and more) and so Bharatanatyam is also part of the culture of the Sri Lankan Tamils, as well as their diasporas.

-After decades of training and knowing a lot about the beauty and richness of the form, by going on to study and understanding the history and socio-political context of Bharatanatyam, its comeplexities and also problems, with time, my relationship to the dance has transformed in an ongoing process of re-positioning, questioning, critically reflecting, dancing, pausing, being in stillness, trying out and letting go.
+After decades of training and engaging with the beauty and richness of the form, by going on to study and understanding the history and socio-political context of Bharatanatyam, its comeplexities and also problems, with time, my relationship to the dance has transformed in an ongoing process of re-positioning, questioning, critically reflecting, dancing, pausing, being in stillness, trying out and letting go.